-Enroute VNAV deviations can be displayed on some external indicators and will continue to be provided along the descent until the target altitude has been reached.
+Vertical deviations will continue to be provided along the descent until the target altitude has been reached.
 During descent, if the aircraft deviates from the intended flight path by more than 2nm or if the aircraft course deviates by more than 45 degrees from the desired track, enroute VNAV deviations will be flagged until the aircraft resumes flight along the flight plan.
-CAUTION